Aaj Tak: Events and controversies

 On 16 June 2021, the NBDSA directed that Aaj Tak's broadcasts be taken down from all Internet platforms that linked the COVID-19 outbreak with Tablighi Jamaat in 2020, citing potential "errors in the figures telecast".

 The NBDSA said that the media has "complete freedom to report on the COVID pandemic", but "such reporting must be done with accuracy, impartiality and neutrality", and added, " The NBDSA noted that the broadcaster had admitted that there may have been chances that there were some miscalculations as pointed out by the complaint, which was inadvertent, and the broadcaster had no intention to communalise the issue or malign any community."

 In June 2022, the NBDSA said that Aaj Tak's taglines on Umar Khalid ‘gave an impression that the accused had already been declared guilty’ and asked the news channel to take down those shows.

 In March 2023, Aaj Tak faced widespread social media ridicule after the clip of its coverage went viral, where the channel's representatives were seen filming gangster Atiq Ahmed urinating while in transit from Gujarat to Prayagraj under the custody of police.

-In March 2024, The NBDSA fined Aaj Tak for Sudhir Chaudhary's 'tukde tukde' and 'Khalistani' remarks, against the former US president Barack Obama and penalised the channel over 'Love Jihad' shows.
+In March 2024, NBDSA fined Aaj Tak for Sudhir Chaudhary's 'tukde tukde' and 'Khalistani' remarks, against the former US president Barack Obama and penalised the channel over 'Love Jihad' shows.

 In March 2024, NBDSA directed Aaj Tak to remove a fictional video aired during its Black and White show, which depicted Congress leader Rahul Gandhi as a robber.
 The NBDSA found the video to be in poor taste and stated that it did not align with ethical broadcasting standards.
 The authority warned the channel to exercise greater caution in future broadcasts to avoid misrepresentation and potential defamation.

 Aaj Tak has also been accused of foreign interference in the Canadian matters by the Rapid Response Mechanism Canada.

 During the 2025 conflict between India and Pakistan over Kashmir, the channel was criticised by Alt News for airing fabricated information about the conflict.